How To Fit Two Bikes In A Car

 Put chains on the small ring

 It would be best if you put the chains of the bikes to a small ring for ensuring two things.
-The first one being the chains don’t break down or get bumped during transportation.
+The first one is that the chains don’t break down or get bumped during transportation.
 And the second one is keeping the amount of grease spreading to a minimum.

 Place the first bike on the seat